 Those leafy, dark green veggies, such as bok choy, spinach, broccoli, and kale, are packed with vitamin K, which aids in bone formation, as well as calcium.
 Spinach is also very high in antioxidants, vitamin C, vitamin A, calcium, phosphorus, and magnesium, which are all helpful for stronger teeth.
 Toss spinach and kale into salads or add to sandwiches.
 Steam broccoli and serve as a side dish or chow it down raw for a nice, crunchy snack.

-Consuming dairy products, such as cheese, milk, kefir, and yogurt, can help strengthen teeth, since dairy contains phosphorus and calcium.
-These minerals not only help strengthen your enamel, they’ll aid in remineralization as well.
+Consuming dairy products, such as cheese, milk, kefir, and yogurt can help strengthen teeth since dairy contains phosphorus and calcium.
+These minerals not only help strengthen your enamel, but they’ll also aid in remineralization as well.
 Eating dairy products promotes saliva secretion, too, and this can help protect teeth from bacteria and keep the pH level of the mouth balanced.
 If you happen to be lactose intolerant, consider enriched soy milk, which usually has added calcium to provide similar benefits.

 Foods with Vitamin D